-- c.
-In addition to a passing grade, the attendance requirement as stated in the Master Thesis manual must be met. - d.
+- d.
+In addition to a passing grade, the attendance requirement as stated in the Master Thesis manual must be met. - e.
 Each assessment will result in a grade point on the scale mentioned in the EER and Article 12.4.